qzydustin/qzydustin.github.io/_posts/2022-07-06-tutorial-for-jekyll-blog-setup.md

    echo "chruby ruby-3.1.2" >> ~/.zshrc
    ```

-   There is a hide problem. "ruby-3.1.2" should match the ruby verison you installed in step 2.
+   A hidden problem exists. "ruby-3.1.2" should match the ruby version you installed in step 2.

-   - Show the ruby version which installed in the system.
+   - Show the ruby version installed in the system.

    ```shell
    chruby